ABOUT | BLOG | PODCASTS | EVENTS | SUPPORT

 zoomed in photo showing pixels

-When looking at these image on your desktop, the left photo is zoomed out and the right is zoomed in showing the pixels creating the image.
+When looking at these images, the photo on the left is the original size of the image.
+It is crisp and clear.
+The photo on the right is zoomed in, showing the pixels that create the overall image.

 dpi vs pixels